caloni/journal/content/posts/jejum-intermitente/index.md

 > Metabolic syndrome is diagnosed when at least three of these symptoms are present.
 >

 > Intermittent fasting is very powerful in improving insulin resistance–within a few weeks.
 Studies show that intermittent fasting can improve all signs of insulin resistance.
-It: lowers blood pressure (5), facilitates weight loss (especially in the belly area)(6), improves cholesterol (7), lowers triglycerides (8), reduces oxidative stress (a consequence of insulin resistance)(9), improves blood sugar regulation, helps to get the appetite under control (10).
+It: lowers blood pressure, facilitates weight loss (especially in the belly area, improves cholesterol, lowers triglycerides, reduces oxidative stress (a consequence of insulin resistance, improves blood sugar regulation, helps to get the appetite under control.

 > Why is intermittent fasting so effective in lowering insulin resistance?
 By extending the time between meals, you give your body the opportunity to access energy storage areas.
 Once your stored energy (especially glycogen) gets regularly depleted, insulin resistance improves.